mar-agal/ERA5TOCERRA/README.md

 ### Static Data

-The static variables used during training (e.g., land-sea mask and orography) are available in the following **[Kaggle Dataset](https://www.kaggle.com/datasets/mariaagalioti/static-data)**.
+The static variables used during training are available in the following **[Kaggle Dataset](https://www.kaggle.com/datasets/mariaagalioti/static-data)**.

 ### Model Weights